arman-shafiei/snapp-task/README.md

 ## Introduction

 This project is the Snapp assignment and all tasks and documents have been put Here.
 The Repo contains Ansible playbook, Sample application repo, Dockerfile and Shell scripts.

-The file structure is as follows:

-- **application**: Contains files and scripts related to the application and its deployments.

-- **gitlab-runner**: Contains files and scripts related to deploying Gitlab Runner.

-- **ingress**: Contains Nginx Ingress files and objects.
+During this Document we show the actions and configurations we have done and why we did this.

 ## Prerequisites